blkpvnthr/DIAMOND_HANDS/README.md

 ```bash
 git add .
 ```
-Or if you created a specific folder you only want to push.. (be sure to add the after the folder name'/*')
+Or if you created a specific folder you only want to push.. (be sure to add the after the folder name '/*' )
 ```bash
 git add <foldername/*>
 ```